Clippers' Kawhi Leonard sprains right knee, out for Game 5 - WHIZ News

 He checked out with 4:35 remaining and did not return; the Clippers led by 16 points when he checked out and the lead remained in double figures the rest of the way.

-Game 7, if necessary, would be back in Salt Lake City on Sunday.
 If the Clippers-Jazz series ends Friday, Game 1 of the Western Conference finals between the LA-Utah winner and Phoenix will be Sunday.
+The Suns are unsure on the status of point guard Chris Paul, who has entered the NBA’s health and safety protocols related to the coronavirus.

 More AP NBA: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports